grondak/noticeavoid/README.md

   3/8/2023: Added credits section to README.md and added 2nd lookie loo.
 Fixed CRT Probe timing errors
   3/9/2023: Added the player as the ball and moved joystick control to the ball.
   3/11/2023: Cleaned up screen timing
+  3/13/2023: Added music and a static demo to ensure timing will work.
+Added rests to alienbill's call at the expense of the 0 divisor.
+I'm okay with that.

 ## Credits: